willyvmm/mouSTer/README.md

 ## Firmware download
 ### Latest stable firmware download: https://github.com/willyvmm/mouSTer/releases/latest
-Please do not use 3.16.2600 release.
+Please do not use the 3.16.2600 release.
 It's buggy. instead please use this: https://github.com/willyvmm/mouSTer/releases/tag/3.17.3475 or newer until the new stable firmware is released.
 ### Latest pre-release (if any) can be found here: https://github.com/willyvmm/mouSTer/releases/

 ***